Frektip/Technical-Enchant-Renewed/README.md

     - Certain mobs can spawn with TE+ enchanted gear
     - Find custom enchantments in any Minecraft vanilla chest
     - Almost any mob can spawn with custom enchanted books as a drop
+    - Exceed the enchantment level from 20 vanilla enchantments

 # Getting started